replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### Known Issue {#known-issues-1-87-0}

-There is a known issue in the app manager v1.87.0 that causes a KOTS icon, rather than the application icon, to display on the login page before the application is deployed.
-Once the application is deployed, the application icon shows on the login screen.
+There is a known issue in the app manager v1.87.0 that causes a KOTS icon, instead of the application icon, to display on the login page before the application is deployed.
+After the application is deployed, the application icon shows on the login screen.

 ## 1.86.2